sircac/md/doc_review.md

 ### mail #1 (Daniele)
 > The status is:
-> -   the shore station hardware is the old one used for the calibration of ARCA-DU1, ARCA-DU2 and ARCA-DU3.
+-   the shore station hardware is the old one used for the calibration of ARCA-DU1, ARCA-DU2 and ARCA-DU3.
 Both Antonio and Tommaso know it in details.
 > -   the two servers (CU and DAQ) have been formatted and re-installed with AIACE by Emidio Giorgio (LNS). (not confirmed if Jpp is the latest 13)
+>
-> -   all the "old stuff" (optical fiber splitter, acoustic emitters etc.) are available.
+-   all the "old stuff" (optical fiber splitter, acoustic emitters etc.) are available.
 > - jumper(+test box) is damaged, plans about fix it on-going.

 &nbsp;

 ### mail #2 (Dorothea)
 > I am updating some of the previous procedures, so that we can have a simplified routine for the testers, who will not necessarily be expected to be experts.
-> Giorgio can best comment on the actions, the details are so far described in this [note](https://drive.google.com/file/d/1st4_wax7nuVBxVamRxYC1LnYRGEiLilJ/view).
+>Giorgio can best comment on the actions, the details are so far described in th [note).
 > I see the steps to be performed in the testing/calibration as listed below, let me know if you already have comments/questions.
 >
 >  1) Hardware setup (servers&DAQ/lasers/acoustic emitters): I understand that this is already in good hands or is there information missing on the exact setting up (details are provided in the note above)?
 >
 >  2) Time calibration of the WRS network: To my understanding a lot of the description in the document covers 1-time measurements, which are not necessary for each DU.
-The results are so far archived in excel sheets [here](https://drive.google.com/drive/folders/1GauYUdbD73NC1Z7hgcRqZlbxfEpNjQ4u).
+The results are so far archived in excel sheets [[her).
 >
 >  Assuming lasers & emitters are set up and the dark room and test station prepared for data taking I see the following order of tests and deliverables to be performed by the tester (who is that in Caserta?):
 >